GUIDE 2024

 Repository: the location where documents are stored.
 Paper-based documents are stored in physical repositories.
 Electronic documents are stored in electronic repositories such as databases.

 Version Control: tracking and managing successive versions of the same document.
-Version control maintains a database of successive versions of documents so that users can refer to previous versions if required.
+Version control maintains a database of successive versions of the same document so that users can refer to previous versions if required.

 If you are new to document control management and are looking to learn more, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of managing technical documentation.